kuzkry/pellet-man/README.md

 # Pellet-man

 A Pac-Man clone written in C++ and Qt during the 3rd year of studies at Lodz University of Technology.
+Project has been refactored after a couple of years (still lacks tests though).

 ### Getting Started